csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 This feature is a separate macro called GenerateDocuments and should be triggered by Ctrl-Shift-G. It goes along every row in "GeneráltHallgatóiLista" and creates several Word documents using the data in the row and Word documents as template documents.

 If any value of "GeneráltHallgatóiLista" required for the generation of a document is missing, show an error message and stop.
-Check only for the presence of columns actually used.
+Check only for the presence of columns actually used (for filename generation or any placeholder mentioned in the templates (checked dynamically)).

 ## Templates for the document generation